GooBall: Reception

 Inside Mac Games writer Mark Satterthwaite praised the game's level design, sound effects, and especially its graphics, saying that the game "offers lighting and shader and particle effects more commonly seen in top-of-the-line shooters like Doom 3".
 He said that "smooth sand and rippling water [...] looks better than anything in Halo or Doom 3", and called it "one of the few truly [graphically] impressive" Mac games at the time.
-However, he criticized GooBall's camera orientation, and its lack of gamepad support.
+However, he criticized GooBalls camera orientation, and its lack of gamepad support.

 Apple games reviewer Brad Cook compared GooBall to Robert A. Heinlein's Stranger in a Strange Land.

-In an October 2005 interview, Over The Edge CEO David Helgason called GooBall a "perfect showcase for Unity".
-Despite high downloads, the game was not a commercial success, leading Over The Edge to change its focus to engine development.
+In an October 2005 interview, Over the Edge CEO David Helgason called GooBall a "perfect showcase for Unity".
+Despite high downloads, the game was not a commercial success, leading Over the Edge to change its focus to engine development.